Discover Downtown Nashville, TN

 Meanwhile, residential options are also plentiful downtown, with currently more than 50 rentable buildings to choose from and that number is literally growing every day.
 They include 320 Broadway, Capitol Towers, The Cumberland on Church, District Lofts, The SoBro, The 505 and Terrazzo.

 “Young professionals, empty nesters and discriminating buyers appreciate the wide range of housing choices in this dynamic urban neighborhood,” Turner says.

 Nashville Downtown Partnership officials say most apartments consistently have occupancy rates of 90-95 percent, and many locations have waiting lists.
 At the end of the second quarter in 2010, there were 3,700 downtown residential units and almost 400 planned or under construction.

 Step Up to the Plate

 As for dining, Nashville is much more than barbecue and Southern fried chicken, with restaurants that specialize in American, Cajun and creole, Chinese, Mongolian, Greek, Italian, sushi, Mexican, southwestern and seafood dishes.
-Some of the popular dining destinations include Merchants, Demos’ Steak & Spaghetti House, The Melting Pot, Palm and Whiskey Kitchen.
+Some of the popular dining destinations include Merchants, Puckett's Grocery & Restaurant, Acme Feed & Seed, The Palm, Husk and Whiskey Kitchen.

 Back to the Future

-Meanwhile, near-future plans for the downtown district include greenspace Riverfront development on both sides of the Cumberland River, and construction is about to start on a future convention center complete with an Omni hotel.
+Meanwhile, recently completed plans for the downtown district include a greenspace Riverfront development on both sides of the Cumberland River, a new convention center and the Omni Hotel.
 The Nashville Downtown Partnership is also focused on projects such as implementing a remote shuttle program, increasing on-street parking, filling any vacant commercial space and increasing the residential base.

 “We have a brand and we reinforce it every day, because there’s music every day in Nashville,” he says.